BoKleynen/Comparative-Programming-Languages/FILLME.md

 After working on this project for such a long time, you're allowed to vent in this section.
 Tell us what you learned or what you would've liked to learn instead, etc. This does not count toward your grades at all (neither positive nor negative).

+I would have preferred a project in Rust.
+In part because I already know the language and wanted to do a bigger project in it.
+I also believe that rust brings more new ideas (ownership, lifetime etc) to the table than scala which in my opinion has way too many ways in which you can write the same code.
+Although writing the implementation for a DSL was quite a fun activity.